Sarian-Language/csarian/README.md

 # Sarian (CSarian) – Version 0.1 (Alpha)

 **Sarian** is an interpreted programming language written in C, designed for simplicity and rapid development.
-This is the **first alpha version (0.1)** and still under active development, so you can expect unfinished code and experimental features.
+Still under active development, so you can expect unfinished code.

 ---